Robert Manners Sutton

 Having joined the Tartar 28 earlier in the year and seen service in the North Sea, he was detached in escort of the Baltic convoy in the hours before the Battle of the Doggersbank on 5 August 1781.
 The Tartar was later present in Rear-Admiral Richard Kempenfelt’s brilliant attack upon a French convoy on 12 December, and Sutton joined the Dolphin 44 shortly afterwards, taking her out to Jamaica in January 1782 via Ireland before leaving her in October.

-In May 1790 Sutton recommissioned the Minerva 38, going out to the East Indies in December where after exchanging with Captain John Whitby in the latter part of the following year he returned to England in May 1792.
+In May 1790 Sutton recommissioned the Minerva 38, going out to the East Indies in December and returning to England in May 1792 in command of the Crown 64.

 In February 1793 he was appointed to the recommissioned Ardent 64, going out to the Mediterranean in May, and he commanded her at the occupation of Toulon from August 1793, and in Commodore Robert Linzee’s assault on Forneilli, Corsica.
 Sadly the Ardent was lost with all five hundred of her officers and men in April 1794, it being assumed that she had caught fire and blown up off Villefranche-sur-mer whilst monitoring two French frigates and their convoy.